Architects-that-code/fleetctl/Readme.md

   - `configFile`: path to your OCI config (e.g., `~/.oci/config`)
   - `profile`: profile name (e.g., `DEFAULT`)
 - If using user principal and you see "OCI config file not found", ensure the `configFile` path exists and contains the specified `profile`.
+- You can also set OCI_CLI_CONFIG_FILE to an explicit config path; ~ (tilde) and environment variables in configFile are supported.
 - If the resolved region is empty or incorrect, set `spec.auth.region` or export `OCI_REGION` (e.g., `export OCI_REGION=us-phoenix-1`).
 - To verify and print details, run:
   - `make run ARGS="--config fleet.local.yaml --auth-validate"`